Answers to Some of Your Questions

 Do you guarantee that your results are accurate?

-My results will be as accurate as possible given the information provided to me by you per the initial questionnaire and per the data in the paper trail that is available to me during the research period.
-But it is possible for mistakes to occur for any number of reasons.
-If the paper trail is inaccurate, I may unknowingly follow an incorrect lead.
-In some cases the paper trail may not accurately represent an individual's biological parentage.
+My results will be as accurate as possible given the information provided to me by you.
+They will be even more accurate if you have provided me with DNA results to utilize in my search.
+Keep in mind that for any number of reasons the paper trail documentation may not agree with the biological results revealed by DNA.
+I will always follow what the DNA reveals.
 Any information I add to your tree will be corroborated by documentation.
 Those documents in conjunction with my research notes (a copy of which you will receive) should explain how I have reached my conclusions.
 If you know that something I've recorded in your tree is inaccurate, let me know so I can fix it.

 Why is my ancestor's name spelled differently from one document to the next?